 The converter model captures firing pulses at a high resolution (10 ns) and enables multiple on/off transitions within each timestep.
 Offers significantly improved performance, including improved representation of characteristic harmonics and reduced non-characteristic harmonics.

-With the Improved Firing input option in the Substep environment, the UCM can model switching at over 100 kHz.
-The UCM is unique in that it maintains this high switching frequency without sacrificing accuracy or numerical stability.
-The UCM uses a resistive switching algorithm rather than a L/C representation, which yields more accurate results with less noise.
+With the Improved Firing input option in the Substep environment, the UCM supports a cutoff frequency of ~150 kHz.
+The UCM is unique in that it can represent high-frequency waveform content without sacrificing accuracy or numerical stability.

 The UCM is not decoupled from the surrounding network at the DC bus.
 When converter models are decoupled, instability can occur if the simulation timestep is not reduced to the hundreds of nanoseconds range.
 Because the UCM is not decoupled, such constraints are not placed on the timestep size.